omnivector-solutions/license-manager/docs-source/development.rst

    $ juju ssh slurmd/0 srun -posd-slurmd hostname juju-b71748-2

-The slurm cluster is now prepared for further configuration and use in ``licnese-manager`` development.
+The slurm cluster is now prepared for further configuration and use in ``license-manager`` development.

 ------------------------------------
 2) Run the license-manager-simulator